Updated 04 May 2021

 I’m an international student and I’ve already booked travel to come back to Leeds.
 What should I do?

 If you have already made your travel plans and cannot change them or it is expensive to do so, you can travel to Leeds as planned.
-Make sure you let us know when you plan to arrive on our international arrival form so that we can support your travel and arrival.
+Make sure you let us know when you plan to arrive using the international arrival form on our arriving page so that we can support your travel and arrival.